The Journal of Cell Biology (JCB) recently announced the availability of a new database of cell images that you can use for FREE.

 So please… pause, link in, and join the more than 500 other biology teachers already using CoGE.

-In return you can find them, they can find you, and we all can share resources that work to
+In return you can find them, they can find you, and we all can share resources that work to make bio teaching that much more effective and enjoyable.

 And now for something completely different . . . a cute music video regarding Mendelian genetics (from YouTube, not from CoGE!)